Medical Marijuana for HIV/AIDS in Florida

 HIV (Human Immunodeficiency Virus) attacks the immune system's CD4+ T cells, progressively weakening the body's ability to fight infections.
 If left untreated, HIV can advance to AIDS (Acquired Immunodeficiency Syndrome).
 HIV symptoms may include mouth ulcers, sore throat, night sweats, fever, fatigue, and swollen lymph nodes, while AIDS can manifest as recurring fevers, extreme tiredness, profuse night sweats, rapid weight loss, prolonged diarrhea, sores, neurological disorders, depression, and memory loss.

-Modern antiretroviral therapy (ART) has transformed HIV into a manageable chronic condition, but treatment itself can cause significant side effects — including nausea, loss of appetite, insomnia, anxiety, depression, and peripheral neuropathy.
-These side effects are often unbearable enough that some patients abandon their antiretroviral therapy entirely, with potentially life-threatening consequences.
-More than 60% of HIV/AIDS patients already use cannabis as a complementary medicine, according to a study in the Journal of Acquired Immune Deficiency Syndromes.
+Modern antiretroviral therapy (ART) has transformed HIV into a manageable chronic condition for many patients, but treatment itself can cause significant side effects — including nausea, loss of appetite, insomnia, anxiety, depression, and peripheral neuropathy.
+These side effects are often severe enough that some patients abandon their antiretroviral therapy entirely, with potentially life-threatening consequences.
+More than 60% of HIV/AIDS patients already use cannabis as a complementary medicine, according to a study in the Journal of Acquired Immune Deficiency Syndromes — making it one of the most widely self-medicated conditions with cannabis.

 How Medical Cannabis May Help